The Play Rx Circle

 - optimizing productivity

 Over time, this pattern erodes the sense of being fully alive.
-The result is knowing you want something more but not having a clear or practical way to access it.
+It's like you want something more but don't have a clear or practical way to access it.

 This is where a play